ObscureMosquito/ModernSiriServerCore/README.md

 **Running the server**

-Now you are ready to go, start the server with:
+Now you are ready to go, start the servers with (run each in a different terminal window):

-	python SiriServer.py
+	sudo python2 SiriServer.py --port 443

-You don't need to run it as root, as we use https port 4443.
+	sudo python2 listener.py

 If you want to use another port use:

 	python SiriServer.py --port [PORTNUM]